btj/jlearner/exercises.md

 - Declare a class such that an object of this class can be used to store the age and the next oldest sibling of a person.
 (That is, declare a class `Person` with a field `age` and a field `nextOldestSibling`.)
 (The next oldest sibling of a person is the oldest sibling of that person that is younger than that person.)
 If a person has no younger siblings, store `null` in the corresponding `nextOldestSibling` field.
 - Declare a method that counts the number of younger siblings of some person, given a `Person` object corresponding to that person (iterative implementation).
 - Declare a method that counts the number of younger siblings of some person, given a `Person` object corresponding to that person (recursive implementation).
+- Declare a method that returns an array containing the younger siblings of some person, given a `Person` object corresponding to that person (iterative implementation).
 - Declare a method that counts the number of adult younger siblings of a some person, given a `Person` object corresponding to that person  (iterative implementation).
 - Declare a method that counts the number of adult younger siblings of a some person, given a `Person` object corresponding to that person  (recursive implementation).
 - Declare a method that increments the age stored for some person, as well the ages stored for the person's younger siblings by one, given a `Person` object corresponding to that person (iterative implementation).
 - Declare a method that increments the age stored for some person, as well the ages stored for the person's younger siblings by one, given a `Person` object corresponding to that person (recursive implementation).
 - Declare a method that updates the `Person` object corresponding to the youngest sibling of some person _p_ to reflect the fact that a new sibling (age 0) was born, given a `Person` object corresponding to person _p_ (iterative implementation).
 - Declare a method that updates the `Person` object corresponding to the youngest sibling of some person _p_ to reflect the fact that a new sibling (age 0) was born, given a `Person` object corresponding to person _p_ (recursive implementation).

+## Arrays of vectors

+- Declare a method that, given an array of vectors, returns the sum of the vectors (i.e. a vector whose X coordinate is the sum of the X coordinates of the given vectors, and whose Y coordinate is the sum of the Y coordinates of the given vectors).
+- Declare a method that, given an X value and an array of vectors, returns the Y coordinate of some vector in the array whose X value equals the given X value, or 0 if there is no such vector in the array.
+- Declare a method that, given an array of vectors, returns a new array that contains the same `Vector` objects, but in reverse order.
+That is, the last element of the given array should be the first element of the returned array, etc. Do not modify the given array or the vectors.
+- Declare a method that, given an array of vectors, reverses it in-place.
+That is, swap the first and the last vector, the second and the second-but-last, etc. This method shall not return anything; it should be a `void` method.
+- Declare a method that, given a vector and an array of vectors, replaces each vector in the array whose X and Y coordinates are equal to those of the given vector by the given vector.

+## Marriage

+- Declare a class Person with a field `spouse` that can refer to a Person object.
+- Declare a method that, given a Person object and an array of Person objects, returns the number of occurrences of the given Person object in the array.
+- Declare a method that, given an array of Person objects, checks that no Person object occurs more than once in this array.
+- Declare a method that, given an array of Person objects, checks for every person P in the array that if P is married to P', then P' is in the array and is married to P, and no person is married to themselves.
+- Declare a method that, given an array of Person objects, replaces each married person in the array by their spouse.
+Check that applying this method to an array twice restores the array to its original state.
+- Declare a method that, given an array of an even number of distinct Person objects (i.e. no Person object occurs more than once in the array), marries all unmarried persons.

+## One-way streets

+- Declare a class `Crossroads` with a field `outgoingRoads` that can point to an array of `Crossroads` objects.
+- Declare a method that, given a Crossroads object and an array of N Crossroads objects, returns an array of length N+1 that contains the elements of the given array followed by the given Crossroads object.
+- Declare a method that, given an integer N and two `Crossroads` objects, checks whether the second Crossroads object can be reached from the first Crossroads object by following an outgoing road at most N times.
+In other words, check whether there is a path of length at most N that starts at the first Crossroads object and ends at the second Crossroads object.
+(Hint: use recursion.)
+- Declare a method that, given an integer N and a `Crossroads` object, checks whether the given Crossroads object can be reached from itself by following an outgoing road at most N times.
+In other words, check whether there is a path of length at least 1 and at most N that starts and ends at the given Crossroads.
+- Declare a method that, given a Crossroads object, returns an array of Crossroads objects that contains each Crossroads object reachable from the given Crossroads object (including the given Crossroads object itself) exactly once.
+(Hint: use recursion.)
+- Declare a method that checks that a given array of Crossroads objects is *closed*, meaning that any Crossroads object reachable from an object in the array is also in the array.
+- Declare a method that, given a *closed* array of Crossroads objects, returns an array of Crossroads objects representing the *inverted* road network.
+That is, the returned array shall be such that, for every pair of indices I and J, if the Crossroads object at index I in the original array has an outgoing road to the Crossroads object at index J in the original array, then the Crossroads object at index J in the returned array shall have an outgoing road to the Crossroads object at index I in the returned array.
+- Declare a method that, given two Crossroads objects, checks that the two road networks reachable from them are *isomorphic*.
+This means that for each Crossroads object reachable from the first given Crossroads object, there exists a corresponding Crossroads object reachable from the second given Crossroads object such that if a Crossroads object O reachable from the first given Crossroads object has an outgoing road to some Crossroads object O', then the object corresponding to O has an outgoing road to the object corresponding to O', and vice versa.

 ## Sorting